yoctoproject/poky/documentation/ref-manual/variables.rst

       ":ref:`kernel-dev/common:using an "in-tree" \`\`defconfig\`\` file`"
       section in the Yocto Project Linux Kernel Development Manual.

+   :term:`KCONF_AUDIT_LEVEL`
+      When inheriting the :ref:`ref-classes-kernel-yocto` class and when the :term:`KMETA_AUDIT` variable is set to a non-empty string, the :term:`KCONF_AUDIT_LEVEL` variable specifies whether to report Kernel configuration values that are different from the user-specified value.
+Its value is a positive integer (default: 1):

+      -  0: no reporting is done.

+      -  1: report the problems as warnings and trigger an error if :term:`KMETA_AUDIT_WERROR` is set.

+      -  2: if the :ref:`ref-tasks-kernel_configme` has failed to generate a ``.config`` file, print the content of the ``merge_config_build.log`` file containing the errors, instead of just providing the path to that file.

+      For more details see the :ref:`ref-classes-kernel-yocto` class and the :yocto_git:`symbol_why.py </yocto-kernel-tools/tree/tools/symbol_why.py>`
+      script in :yocto_git:`yocto-kernel-tools </yocto-kernel-tools>`.

+   :term:`KCONF_BSP_AUDIT_LEVEL`
+      When inheriting the :ref:`ref-classes-kernel-yocto` class and when the :term:`KMETA_AUDIT` variable is set to a non-empty string, the :term:`KCONF_BSP_AUDIT_LEVEL` variable can be set to report:

+      #.
+User-specified Kernel configurations that did not make it into the final
+          Kernel configuration.

+      #.
+Configurations defined in multiple input files with differing values.

+      Its value is a positive integer (default: 0):

+      -  0: no reporting is done.

+      -  1: reporting of configuration options that did not make it in the final configuration is done and is not limited to the current architecture (``ARCH``) in use.

+      -  2: reporting of configuration options that did not make it in the final configuration is done and is strictly limited to the current architecture (``ARCH``) in use.

+      -  3: report the problems found when this variable equals 2, and also report configurations options defined in multiple input files with differing values.

+      For value 1, 2 and 3 an error is produced if :term:`KMETA_AUDIT_WERROR`
+      is set.

+      For more details see the :ref:`ref-classes-kernel-yocto` class and the :yocto_git:`symbol_why.py </yocto-kernel-tools/tree/tools/symbol_why.py>`
+      script in :yocto_git:`yocto-kernel-tools </yocto-kernel-tools>`.

    :term:`KCONFIG_MODE`
       When used with the :ref:`ref-classes-kernel-yocto`
       class, specifies the kernel configuration values to use for options